Idontnol/taskify/README.md

-# User Directory - React.js Application
+# User Explorer - React.js Application

 ## Objective
 This project is a simple React.js application designed to fetch and display a list of users from an API.
 It allows for searching, filtering, and provides detailed views for each user.